lucianoayres/modelzilla/README.md

 ### What's Modelzilla?

-The **Modelzilla Modelfile Generator** is a [_prompt_](./templates/v1/Modelzilla_Base_Template.txt) specifically designed to be used with a large language model (LLM) 🤖.
-It helps you create [Modelfiles](https://github.com/ollama/ollama/blob/main/docs/modelfile.md) for your AI models with ease 🛠️, ensuring they meet the necessary standards and perform optimally 🚀.
+The **Modelzilla Modelfile Generator** is a [_prompt_](./templates/v1/Modelzilla_Base_Template.txt) specifically designed to be used with a large language model (LLM).
+It helps you create [Modelfiles](https://github.com/ollama/ollama/blob/main/docs/modelfile.md) for your AI models with ease, ensuring they meet the necessary standards and perform optimally 🚀.

 ### Why Use Modelzilla?